 - Non-invasive: The contactless nature of voice identification is more hygienic than touch-based methods, and encourages customer acceptance and use.

 - Cost-effective: Voice identification requires no special biometric hardware.
 A simple microphone is sufficient to listen and capture voice samples.
 Clearly it is one of the most cost-effective solutions for secure biometric authentication.

 - Accuracy: voice identification is not as accurate as other biometric methods because the quality of the voiceprint and voice-match can be degraded by background noise.
 Also, false negatives may arise when a voice is hoarse or the mechanics of the voice is affected for any reason.
 Customers should not be denied access because of a cold.

 - Requires live speaker verification to assure the voice is from a real person and not a recording.

 - Sensitivity to Noise: Voice recognition is not ideal for noisy or public spaces.

 User authentication has become one of the great banes of our modern, connected existence.

 Customers forget passwords, can’t remember their answers to security questions, and resent being treated with suspicion when they want to access their own bank account!

-Voice identification technology simplifies the authentication process and makes it more secure.This blog post has been re-published by kind permission of NICE – View the Original Article
+Voice identification technology simplifies the authentication process and makes it more secure.For more information about NICE - visit the NICE Website

 Call Centre Helper is not responsible for the content of these guest blog posts.
 The opinions expressed in this article are those of the author, and do not necessarily reflect those of Call Centre Helper.